 Traditionally when democracies fail they turn into dictatorships (which generally only last until the dictator dies), but what dictator could rule the entire U.S.?
 I consider the idea ridiculous; we’re not some postage-stamp-sized country, as is common in the rest of the world.
 But people supporting the military ridding us of the terminal cancer that our originally small federal government has metastasized into…I can see that.
 Besides, who else could do it?
 After all, it is a truth that only power can fight power.
 Weakness certainly can’t.

 Even today most Americans don’t have the fascist mindset that has afflicted Europeans probably since the time of the Roman Empire (the blind, ignorant, hubris-ridden Eurofascists of the EU have designs on Europe that Hitler never had).
 So even if the military took over here I believe it would be temporary.
 At least, if it ever did happen, I hope so.

-I’d like to think that phrase about the military defending the United States from enemies “foreign and domestic” is true, especially since most countries fall not from attacks from without, but from within, from traitors who pretend to be patriots, such as the leftist chickenhawk/chickenshit “neo-conservatives” who pushed for wars in Afghanistan and Iraq.
+I’d like to think that phrase about the military defending the United States from enemies “foreign and domestic” is true, especially since most countries fall not from attacks from without, but from within, from traitors who pretend to be patriots, such as the leftist chickenhawk/chickenshit “neo-conservatives” who pushed for wars in Afghanistan and Iraq, and now Syria.